What To Do if Your Employer Wrongfully Terminated You

 Witness statements are also helpful.
 “The problem is that both courts and employers aren’t going to believe you, so you need others to corroborate what’s happening.
 It can go a long way toward casting doubt on whatever phony reasons your employer gives,” Walsh says.

-Work with an Employment Lawyer and the EEOC
+Work With an Employment Lawyer and the EEOC

-The EEOC may investigate your case, and if it finds that a wrongful termination occurred, you may file a wrongful termination lawsuit against your employer and recover compensation for your actual damages and punitive damages.
+The EEOC may investigate your case, and if it finds that a wrongful discharge occurred, you may file a wrongful termination lawsuit against your employer and recover compensation for your actual damages and punitive damages.
 Most wrongful termination attorneys provide a free consultation.

 “If you think you’re being discriminated against, don’t be afraid to say it,” Walsh adds.
 “Go to human resources, your employer, your supervisor, or your boss.
 Employers count on you feeling embarrassed about it and not wanting to say that they’re racist or misogynistic or bigoted.
 They rely on that embarrassment to get away with a lot of things.
 Don’t be abrasive or confrontational or stop doing your job, but report it.”